LimaYes/java-c-interpreter/README.md

 ## FAQ

 * **How fast is it?** For the *mandelbrot* benchmark Cover reaches 70% of the speed of C. See [Performance](PERFORMANCE.md) for details.
-* **Can I use this for real world projects?** No, as only just the parts of C needed to run some toy programs have been implemented.
+* **Can I use this for real world projects?** If the data types and built-in functions are suiting your needs, then sure!

 ## Design